-5. The Redevelopment Opportunities
+5. Redevelopment Opportunities in San Francisco

 Warehouses and factories have been converted to lofts in large, established cities around the world.
-They offer open spaces, high ceilings and proximity to public transit and downtown amenities.
+They offer open spaces, high ceilings, and proximity to public transit and downtown amenities.
 San Francisco is no exception to this trend.
 The difference is the growth in high-density San Francisco rental properties as can only be found in co-living spaces.
 These can be considered high-end dorms.

-People may rent a bunk bed and storage space for their possessions, gaining access to laundry, kitchen and workout facilities.
+People may rent a bunk bed and storage space for their possessions, gaining access to laundry, kitchen, and workout facilities.
 Several people may share a bedroom that rivals a cramped college dorm room.
-These facilities are booming because they cater to the new college graduates already used to living this way and willing to continue to do so in order to work for Big Tech firms in San Francisco.
+These facilities are booming because they cater to the new college graduates already used to living this way and willing to continue to do so to work for Big Tech firms in San Francisco.

 6. The Opportunity in the Exodus

 The high cost of real estate in San Francisco is impossible for most families to manage.
 The only reason the housing market hasn’t collapsed due to their exodus is due to all the singles and couples moving in.
-This provides San Francisco real estate investors the opportunity to buy up single family homes by people leaving the city or the state altogether to rent out to groups of individuals instead.
-Convert a three bedroom home into three efficiency apartments and charge comparable rents.
+This provides San Francisco real estate investors the opportunity to buy up single-family homes by people leaving the city or the state altogether to rent out to groups of individuals instead.
+Convert a three-bedroom home into three efficiency apartments and charge comparable rents.

 7. The Smaller, Secondary Opportunities

-The “Yes in My Backyard” faction is advocating for more granny flats, mother-in-law suites and other add-ons to existing housing that could bring tens of thousands of new units to the market.
+The “Yes in My Backyard” faction is advocating for more granny flats, mother-in-law suites, and other add-ons to existing housing that could bring tens of thousands of new units to the market.
 Hunt for properties where this could be built when the regulations change, and you could build and rent out such a unit immediately.

-8. The Landlord Unfriendliness
+8. San Francisco's Landlord Unfriendliness

 California is on the whole unfriendly to landlords.
 It is challenging to evict people.
 It can take a long time to evict someone who occasionally pays the rent.
 Taxes are high.
 What does this do to the San Francisco housing market?
 It leaves open the possibility that you could snap up San Francisco rental properties at a relative bargain price by people who just want to quit, whether they want to sell the properties or leave the state.
 For example, the laws governing the San Francisco real estate market allow you to buy San Francisco rental properties and evict the tenants to turn the units into condos for sale.